KannonZenetism/zenetism-field-physics/zenetism/MP09-time-death-and-glossary-ch22-24.md

 ---

-### 23.5 Resonance Archetypes in World Scriptures — Structural Motifs of Consciousness Across Sacred Texts
+### 23.5 Resonance Archetypes in World Scriptures — Structural Motifs of Being Across Sacred Texts

 Scriptural motifs can be heard
 as **resonance archetypes**.

 Not historical claims —
 but encoded structures
-arising from the field of consciousness.
+arising from the structure of being.

 - **The Morning Star**
   - Venus (Roman)